 How to defer

-How long you can defer for will be determined by when you apply.
+How long you can defer for is determined by when you apply.

 - attend classes

-- access academic, library and student support services offered by RMIT
+- access the University Library or academic and student support services

 - receive an RMIT student card.